Recency of experience

 I'm sure the passengers on the G5 that Geoff will be flying next week will appreciate that he went back to school and spent a week in the classroom and the simulator to relearn how to fly the plane safely and effectively.

+The marketing world we operate in changes daily.
 What do you want to learn this week?